 Now, however, Benelli has decided to go on a little adventure with their bikes.
 Literally.

-The new TRK 502 and 502 X are here for 2021 and are designed to compete in the half-road, half-trail world that the likes of the Honda CB500X and the Versys-X 300 inhabit.
+Last year brought the brand new TRK 502 and 502 X to market with the intent to compete in the half-road, half-trail world that the likes of the Honda CB500X and the Versys-X 300 inhabit.
 With a peppy 499cc parallel-twin, rated output is 47 HP.
 What impresses, however, is the 34 lb-ft of torque, more than enough to get Benelli’s adventure bike debut over most obstacles on a dirt trail.

 With a generous 7.5 inches on the 502, and 8.6 inches of ground clearance on the 502 X, it will also take on tarmac and gravel with equal abandon.
 However, it is apparent from the design that the 502 is meant much more to be a tarmac adventure bike, while the 502 X is the one you’d want to take scrambling over a minor rock field.